-The Trustees present their annual report together with the financial statements and auditor's report of the charitable company for the year ended 31 August 2018.
+The Trustees present their annual report together with the financial statements and auditor's report of the charitable company for the year ended 31 August 2021.
 The annual report serves the purposes of both a Trustees' Report, and a Directors' Report under company law.

-The accounts have been prepared in accordance with the accounting policies set out in note 1 to the accounts and comply with the charitable company's Memorandum and Articles of Association, the Companies Act 2006, the Statement of Recommended Practice 2015, "Accounting and Reporting by Charities", and the Academies' Accounts Direction 2017/18 issued by the ESFA.
+The accounts have been prepared in accordance with the accounting policies set out in note 1 to the accounts and comply with the charitable company's Memorandum and Articles of Association, the Companies Act 2006, the Statement of Recommended Practice 2015, "Accounting and Reporting by Charities", and the Academies' Accounts Direction 2020/2021 issued by the ESFA.

 The principal activity of the company is the operation of a state-funded Academy; St Aidan's Catholic Primary School, providing a state education for students aged 4 to 11.
-It has a pupil capacity of 218 and had a roll of 216 in the school census on May 18.
+It has a pupil capacity of 218 and had a roll of 218 in the last school census (June 21).